Azure managed disk types

 Premium SSD v2 capacities range from 1 GiB to 64 TiBs, in 1-GiB increments.
 You're billed on a per GiB ratio, see the pricing page for details.

-Premium SSD v2 offers up to 32 TiBs per region per subscription by default in the public preview, but supports higher capacity by request.
+Premium SSD v2 offers up to 32 TiBs per region per subscription by default, but supports higher capacity by request.
 To request an increase in capacity, request a quota increase or contact Azure Support.

 Premium SSD v2 IOPS